carlosedp/mill-aliases/Readme.md

 ## Getting Started

-First import the plugin into your `build.sc` using the latest published version, by adding:
+First import the plugin into your `build.sc` / `build.mill` using the latest published version, by adding:

 ```scala
 import $ivy.`com.carlosedp::mill-aliases::0.5.0`  //ReleaseVerMill
 import com.carlosedp.aliases._
 ```

 To define your project aliases, create an object extending the `Aliases` trait containing one method per required alias.
-Aliases are global to your project (whether single or multi-module) and are defined at the root level of your `build.sc` file.
+Aliases are global to your project (whether single or multi-module) and are defined at the root level of your build file.

-Aliases can be single string tasks or a sequence of strings containing multiple tasks pointing to your module's tasks and are defined using the `alias` type in your `build.sc`, eg:
+Aliases can be single string tasks or a sequence of strings containing multiple tasks pointing to your module's tasks and are defined using the `alias` type in your `build.sc` / `build.mill`, eg:

 ```scala
 import mill._, scalalib._